StevenVanBlerk/Developer-Specs/README.md

 # Seeing like a developer

+> The purpose of this readme is to explain the objectives and activities of the Developer Specs workshop.

 Welcome, everyone.
 This workshop is your first set of technical "glasses".
 You're going to learn to see a website like a developer.
 This means you will use a system of inquiry to help you find information in complex interfaces.

 _Caution: Once you start seeing like a developer, you can't unsee it!
 You might find it harder to view interfaces as a regular user would - which is ironically who we design them for._